 I’ve been dealing with Ford corporate a lot lately.
 My 2018 F-150, equipped with the revised direct-injection 5.0L Coyote V8, has an incurable rattle coming from the variable camshaft timing solenoids.
 While Ford keeps switching up their story, my red Lariat has been in and out of the dealership service department.
-When I was told that it’d have to spend some significant time away from home, I was also promised a loaner truck that would tow my enclosed racecar trailer with no issues.
+When I was told that it’d have to spend some significant time away from home, I was given a F-150 XLT 3.5L EcoBoost as its substitute.

 The racing season is in full swing now, and I spent the entire month of March towing my BMW to various events using this loaner truck.

-Ford wanted me to drive this F-150 so badly that they built it and sent it to Battlefield Ford, who immediately pressed it into service as a loaner vehicle for truck owners.
+Ford wanted me to drive their F-150 XLT 3.5L EcoBoost so badly that they built it and sent it to Battlefield Ford, who immediately pressed it into service as a loaner vehicle for truck owners.
 It came to me with a bag of dried concrete in the bed from the first borrower.

 What Is It?

 This is a 2019 Ford F-150 XLT SuperCab with a 6.5′ bed.
 Compared to the last F-150 I had, this XLT was well-equipped.
 Ignoring the cab/bed configuration, it was built how most “average” buyers would probably want their F-150, with many useful options that don’t stray into extravagance.

 My XLT came with the upgraded 302A package, which notably includes heated and powered front (cloth) seats, heated mirrors, a leather-wrapped steering wheel, power-adjustable pedals, remote start, and a ton of chrome on the nose.
 It also came with Sync 3, Ford’s large touchscreen infotainment, which supports Android Auto and Apple CarPlay.